- Forever chemicals are a group of chemicals that don’t easily break down

 Try not to buy items with forever chemicals in them

 Look at product labels before you buy them.
-Two common forever chemicals that are in everyday products will appear on labels as “fluoro” and “perfluoro”.
+Two common types of these chemicals that are in everyday products will appear on labels as “fluoro” and “perfluoro”.

-Brita water filters might be able to filter out some forever chemicals, but they won’t get rid of all of them.
-There are some companies that offer filters designed specifically to filter out more than 90% of forever chemicals, such as Zero Water.
+- Brita water filters might be able to filter out some chemicals, but they won’t get rid of all of them.
+There are some companies that offer filters designed specifically to filter out more than 90% of these chemicals, such as Zero Water

-The most well-known type of forever chemicals are PFAs, which are present in the coating of non-stick, grease or stain resistant products.
-Teflon non-stick pans, for example, are a popular product that contain PFAs.
+- The most well-known type of these chemicals are PFAs, which are present in the coating of non-stick, grease or stain resistant products.
+Teflon non-stick pans, for example, are a popular product that contain PFAs